intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 Data that is exchanged under encryption cannot be seen by middleboxes, excluding them from participating in that part of the protocol.
-Similarly, data that is exchanged with integrity protection cannot be modified by middleboxes.
+Similarly, data that is exchanged with integrity protection cannot be modified without being detected and discarded.

 The QUIC protocol {{?QUIC=I-D.ietf-quic-transport}} adopts both encryption and integrity protection.
 Encryption is used to carefully control what information